theophile-gousselot/linear_code_extraction/simulation/README.md

 # Simulation framework

 The simulation framework is based on the functional verification framework [CORE-V-VERIF](https://github.com/openhwgroup/core-v-verif).
-CORE-V-VERIF was edited to simulate the performing of a Linear Code Extraction on a protected or not cv32e40p core.
+CORE-V-VERIF was edited to simulate the performing of a Linear Code Extraction on a protected or unprotected cv32e40p core.

 ## Organization